That Scary Death Card - What You Need to Know About This Terror of the Tarot

 So (and no disrespect meant to you arachophobics) being afraid of spiders makes sense IF you're in a place where the spider can do something nasty.

 Some things are just statistically ridiculous.
 What's the probability of being stabbed by a spear while you stand with one foot on a bathtub and the other on the back of a goat, on the noon of Summer Solstice?
-(No, I didn't make this one up, it's based on an ancient Celtic legend.
-Once I've written a lens for it I'll explain it in depth.
+(No, I didn't make this one up, it's based on an ancient Welsh Celtic legend.
+Once I've written an article for it I'll explain it in depth.
 But that's not the point.)
 This one gets major point's for improbability.

 Death on the other hand is very probable.